Fencing Your Yard

 • In terms of material sturdiness, any of these options would be a good choice.

 • Measure the gaps between pickets or spindles.
 Is the gap wide enough for a golden retriever to get her head through?
-If so, she could get stuck and be injured or killed trying to get loose.
+If so, she could get stuck and be injured or worse trying to get loose.

 • Measure the gap between the bottom surface and the ground.
 Is it wide enough for a golden retriever to see underneath?
 This may be enough to entice your golden to try digging further to see if he can make it to the “prize” he sees on the other side.